 Oscars for Suffolk

-The event will not only honour local actors and actresses, but also raise money for six charities – including the Evening Star-backed appeal to provide a memorial to murdered teenager Vicky Hall.
+She will present the awards on the night, which aims to not only honour local actors and actresses, but raise cash for six charities – including the Evening Star-backed appeal for a memorial to murdered teenager, Vicky Hall.

-The East Suffolk Theatre Amateur Awards will take place at the Belstead Brook Hotel, Ipswich, on Friday, March 28 next year, the same weekend as the Oscars event in America.
+The East Suffolk Theatre Amateur Awards will take place at the Belstead Brook on March 28 next year, the same weekend as the Oscars event in America.